Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 Full Breakeven Tables: 1M, 10M, 100M Tokens/Month

-Now let's run the complete picture at three usage levels that represent real stages of an AI product.
-All figures use a standard 70/30 input-to-output ratio and no caching (to show worst-case).
-For the flagship comparison, we use Claude Sonnet 4.6 vs GPT-5.4 — both mid-tier workhorses — and Claude Haiku 4.5 vs GPT-5 Mini for the budget tier.
+Now the complete picture at three usage levels that represent real stages of an AI product.
+All figures use a standard 70/30 input-to-output ratio and no caching — to show worst-case.
+Updated tables reflect current Haiku 4.5 pricing.

 Tier 1: 1M Tokens / Month — Early Stage / Side Project